OmegaT HowTo: Translating OmegaT into your language

 * The OmegaT web pages (probably where you are reading this)

 Translators are free to tackle as much or as little of the work as they wish.
-In particular, the main user manual is likely to take two weeks to translate, and several translators may wish to share the work.
+In particular, the main user manual is likely to take around two weeks to translate, and several translators may wish to share the work.

 2. Join the OmegaT user group (also known as "OmT").
 During the subscription process, you will have to send a short message to the group moderators: this is to enable them to distinguish genuine users from spammers.